 Once programmed, the Arduino can run with the USB link back to your computer, or stand-alone without it - no keyboard or screen needed, just power.
+Arduino in a Nutshell

 II.
 GETTING STARTED: BLINK AN LED!

 1.Get the MAKE Ultimate Microcontroller Pack with an Arduino Uno